My Montessori House

 cutouts that can be found in the market.

-Great ideas for
+Great ideas for giving

-giving your child a
+your child a head

-head start!
-My
+start!
+My toddler

-toddler loves these
+loves these projects.

-knew a boy under
+Who knew a boy under

-three could have
+three could have such

-such concentration!
+concentration!
+We're

-We're ecstatic!
+ecstatic!

-The Hendricks
+The Hendricks Family,

-Family, CO
+CO

 Letter Sounds